 Creating a Slack Bot

-Follow these steps to create a bot for Slack:
+ollow these steps to connect your bot to Slack:

-- In Flow XO, click Bots in the top menu bar, then choose New Bot.
+- In Flow XO, click Channels in the top menu bar, then choose + New.

 - Now choose Slack as the messaging platform.

-- Type in a descriptive name for the bot.
+- Type in a Name for the bot.

 - Now we'll head over to Slack at https://api.slack.com/apps/new.

-- Fill in the rest of the profile for the app, including setting an icon, name, description, etc..
-When you're done, click Create App.
+- Fill in any other Basic Information for the app, including features and functionality, setting an icon, name, description, etc..
+When you're done, click Save Changes.

-- Now click on App Credentials on the left, and you'll see your OAuth Information.
+- Now click on Basic Information on the left, and you'll see your App Credentials.
 You'll then need to copy the Client ID and Client Secret into Flow XO.

 - You can optionally fill in a Success URL.
 If you leave this blank, the user will be redirected to their Slack team after installing your bot.
 This is usually a good thing to do, but if you prefer, type a different URL to send the user to here.